worldbit/worldbit/doc/README.md

 ### Windows

-Unpack the files into a directory, and then run dash-qt.exe.
+Unpack the files into a directory, and then run worldbit-qt.exe.

 ### OS X